utomoadito/node-beginner-tutorial/README.md

 # run all migrations for create table
 $ sequelize db:migrate

-# run all migrations for create table
-$ sequelize db:migrate

 # run seeders for insert dummy data into table
 $ sequelize db:seed:all